pulumi/pulumi-hugo/themes/default/content/blog/safe-lambda-secrets/index.md

 export const lambdaName = lambda.name;
 ```

 There's nothing complicated about the function.
-We're using the role from earlier, setting the environment variables to be the object we created just above and pointed the `code` input at a local folder called `app` which we'll look at next.
+We're using the role from earlier, setting the environment variables to be the object we created just above and pointed the `code` input at a local folder called `app`, which we'll look at next.
 The lambda name being exported at the end is so that we can use the Pulumi CLI to get this value and invoke the function using the AWS CLI.

 #### The Code